-The Cuisinart ICE-100 ice cream maker is the most recent compressor machine from the kings of ice cream making, domestic kitchen appliances!
+The Cuisinart ICE-100 [Amazon] ice cream maker is the most recent compressor machine from the kings of domestic ice cream kitchen appliances!

 It's the only ice cream maker that comes with 2 paddles: 1 for ice cream and another for sorbet and gelato.
 But otherwise it's a very simple machine with very few features.